 Here is where all of this pays off.
 The executive group is at a crossroads and must make a decision.
-They must answer the question "Is this current condition acceptable?" long-term maintenance account increase to hold the benefit achieved by the one-time infusion.
-Funding to produce this result is immediately know and available for approval.
+They must answer the question "Is this current condition acceptable?"

 What happens if the deferred maintenance budget is cut?

 You never know when you may get an invitation to attend a meeting to discuss budget cuts.
 Once the spreadsheet is set up, it can be used to emphasize the dramatic increase in the backlog if a minus figure is placed in the budget cell (Decision Chart 4).